-If you want to upgrade your Entry Cloud with more resources, you can pay extra $40 per month for 1 additional CPU core, 2 GB memory and 20 GB SSD storage.
+If you want to upgrade your Entry Cloud with more resources, you can pay an extra $40 per month for 1 additional CPU core, 2 GB memory, and 20 GB SSD storage.

 This plan will cost you $160 per month but seems stable if you are considering it for the websites that do need a lot of storage.